 The Hellenic Foundation expenses publicity and advertising costs, which previously included the publication and distribution of a newsletter, as they are incurred.
-Publicity and advertising expense was \$12,178 and \$21,344 for the years ended December 31, 2015 and 2014, respectively, and are included in program services in the accompanying statements of activities.
+Publicity and advertising expense was \$1,296 and \$12,178 for the years ended December 31, 2016 and 2015, respectively, and are included in program services and in development and public relations activities in the accompanying statements of activities.